 The EMSDP Session Request command shall be used by the UE to trigger a new BEST session from the HSE.
-This message shall include an identification of the UE, an indication of its BEST support and the end enterprise service that this data is a part of.
+This message shall include an identification of the UE, an indication of its BEST support Optionally, the EMSDP Session Request command may include information on the end enterprise service that this data is a part of.
+If the UE is requesting a 'BEST user plane confidential service' then the Serving network information shall be present, else this information is optional.